Frequently Asked Questions

 We use the XAG drone system.
 XAG is the largest agricultural UAV service provider worldwide so they are reliable and

-Our P30 Spray drone has the following features:
+Our P100 pro Spray drones have the following features:

 - RTK positioning system (+/- 10 cm)